PreXident/Replayer/README.txt

 #Planned features#
 ##################

-- saving replay to avoid parsing tens/hundreds of saves repeatedly
 - monarchs, wars, ...
 - nation focus to display PUs (properly, not only from active_relations)
 - display battles